Notebulb/Form-Validator/README.md

 ####stringMatcher(strArr) | password.js
 Pass an array of strings and this just checks if all the strings match each other.
-In the `DEMO`, I use this for the *password confirmation* input.
+In the `DEMO`, we use this for the *password confirmation* input.
 **This returns a boolean.
 Not the `isSuccess` object**

 *Make sure you pass at least two strings in the function.*